emipa606/MeleePlease/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

 Since the mod adds some new mechanics to the game, balancing these weapons is just not that easy, thus, feel free to leave comments for weapons need better balancing.
-Also, I&apos;m not a native English speaker, so there might still be some wrong spelling or improper word used, please notify me when you spot some.
+Also, I'm not a native English speaker, so there might still be some wrong spelling or improper word used, please notify me when you spot some.
-Last but not least, I&apos;m new to modding (This is my second mod, but since I made my first mod a joke, literally, this is actually the mod for actual using), and know completely nothing about coding, request for something needs coding is just out of my capacity.
+Last but not least, I'm new to modding (This is my second mod, but since I made my first mod a joke, literally, this is actually the mod for actual using), and know completely nothing about coding, request for something needs coding is just out of my capacity.
 I may need to boost my coding skill from 0 to around 8?

 And special thanks for the help of JecsTools.
 It does help me a lots by allowing me to reset the size of weapons.